 - confectioners' sugar, for topping

-Bake the cake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.
+- Bake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.

-Let the cake rest on a cooling rack for about 15 minutes.
-Then remove the ring of the springform pan and let the cake cool completely.
+- Let rest on a cooling rack for about 15 minutes.
+Then remove the ring of the springform pan and let it cool completely.

-To serve move the cake onto a serving platter (removing the cake pan base) and dust with confectioners' sugar.
+- To serve move the cake onto a serving platter (removing the pan base) and dust with confectioners' sugar.

 - Grinding the walnuts: You can use a food processor, coffee grinder, or nut grinder to chop the walnuts.